Ugrammer/UniversalMer-v2.0/README.md

   After already build or load database, you can follow the instruction of the program to choose menu. <br>

 # HOW TO USE THE PROGRAM:
-   Go to the directory of a file  /bin/MacOs/UniversalMer.  <br>
+   Go to the directory of the executable file at  /bin/MacOs/UniversalMer.  <br>
-   If there is no database file, run the program.
+   If there is no database file, run the program to first count all possible k-mers by.

        % ./UniversalMer -b  /input/xxx.fasta